open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 If you're performing offline analysis with `SpikeInterface <https://github.com/spikeinterface/spikeinterface>`__, it may be helpful to have information about your probe's channel configuration stored in a JSON file that conforms to the `ProbeInterface <https://github.com/spikeinterface/probeinterface>`__ specification.
 To export a ProbeInterface JSON file, simply press the "SAVE TO JSON" button.

+Rescanning basestations
+######################################

+Pressing the "rescan" button in the upper right corner of the plugin editor will initiate a basestation rescan.
+If probes have been added, moved, or removed, they will be detected automatically.
+Prior settings will be transferred based on probe serial number.

+.. caution:: After plugging or unplugging probes, do not try to start acquisition without triggering a re-scan or re-launching the GUI.

 Plugin data streams
 ######################################

-The Neuropixels PXI plugin sends data from all connected probes through the GUI's signal chain.
-To disable data transmission, a probe needs to be physically disconnected from the basestation.
-The plugin should be deleted and re-loaded any time a probe is connected or disconnected.
+The Neuropixels PXI plugin sends data from all connected probes through the GUI's signal chain unless they have been disabled.
+To disable data transmission, you can press the "ENABLE" button underneath the probe name.
+The probe's icon will turn red, and its data will not be available to downstream plugins.

-If you're using Neuropixels 1.0, NHP, or Ultra probes, each probe will have two data streams:
+Neuropixels 1.0, NHP, or Ultra probes have two data streams:

-* 384 channels of AP band data, sampled at 30 kHz
+* 384 channels of AP band data, sampled at 30 kHz (e.g. "ProbeA-AP")

-* 384 channels of LFP band data, sampled at 2.5 kHz.
+* 384 channels of LFP band data, sampled at 2.5 kHz (e.g. "ProbeA-LFP")

-If you're using Neuropixels 2.0 probes, each probe will have only one data stream:
+Neuropixels 2.0 single-shank and quad-shank probes have only one data stream:

 * 384 channels of wide-band data, sampled at 30 kHz.

+Neuropixels 2.0 quad base probes have four data streams (one for each shank):

+* 384 x 4 channels of wide-band data, sampled at 30 kHz.

-As of GUI version 0.6.0, settings for each stream are configured independently for each stream.
-This makes it much easier to apply different parameters to different streams, for example unique filter settings for the AP band and LFP band.
+As of GUI version 0.6.0, stream in downstream plugins are configured independently.
+This makes it much easier to apply different parameters to different streams, for example unique :ref:`bandpassfilter` settings for the AP band and LFP band.
 However, users should be aware that settings for one stream are not automatically applied to other streams.
 If you are recording from many probes simultaneously, be sure to use the Stream Selector interface in downstream plugins to confirm that the appropriate settings have taken effect for all incoming data streams.

 Customizing stream names
 --------------------------